clux/diesel-cli/README.md

 Builds weekly on cron against latest stable rust, and latest released version of [diesel](https://crates.io/crates/diesel).

 ## Usage
-Generally from kubernetes/swarm as an `initContainer`, or from CI to run migrations.
-It needs your committed migration files, so mount your repo dir as usual:
+### CI
+You can use this on a docker based CI to run migrations, mounting your migration files directly:

 ```sh
 docker run --rm \